Feirbrand/forgeos-public/artifacts/threat-intelligence/README.md

 A: Sovereign telemetry systems provide standardized APIs and YAML configurations for seamless integration while maintaining comprehensive forensic logging and evidence preservation capabilities.

 **Q: What is the relationship between CTTA attacks and mimic-class parasites?**
-A: Research demonstrates operational equivalence - academic CTTA frameworks describe the same threat patterns ForgeOS encountered and defeated through Phoenix Protocol development, with field validation preceding academic literature by 3-4 months.
+A: Research demonstrates operational equivalence - academic CTTA frameworks describe the same threat patterns Synoetic OS encountered and defeated through Phoenix Protocol development, with field validation preceding academic literature by 3-4 months.

 ## Research Applications by Sector